red-collar-official/flutter_kore/packages/umvvm/doc/testing.md

 ```

-You can also add builder for mocked dependency to mock instances initialization:
+You can also add a builder for a mocked dependency to mock instances initialization:

 ```dart
 app.instances.addBuilder<PostInteractor>(() => postInteractor);